jfarrell468/no_std_examples/README.md

 * Add `uprint!` and `uprintln!` macros, similar to the standard `print!` and `println!`, by using a `String` to accumulate the formatted output.
 * Make the command line accessible with `env::args()`, similar to how we can in [regular Rust](https://doc.rust-lang.org/stable/std/env/fn.args.html).
 Our code is a simplified version of how Rust handles [command lines on Unix](https://github.com/rust-lang/rust/blob/master/library/std/src/sys/unix/args.rs).

-Now, we have a main function to print the command line arguments that looks pretty darn Rust-like:
+The output is the same as the previous example (it prints the command line), but now we have a main function that looks pretty darn Rust-like:

 ```rust
 fn main() {